deepakness/deepakness-main/content/blog/marketing-technopologist.md

 **Food for thought:**

-Can marketing technopologists be called brand managers 2.0?
+Can a marketing technopologists be called brand manager 2.0?